Alan E. Freedman: Career

 During World War II, in addition to processing films from Fox and the other studios, his firm worked with the Signal Corps and the War Department to process military surveillance and training films.
 In appreciation, the War Department presented Freedman its patriotic services award.
 Similarly, the Commerce Department presented two certificates of appreciation, one in 1953 for services rendered ... in time of national emergency ... without compensation and one for his ... contribution to the defense of the United States by [his] service in the National Defense Executive Reserve.
-After the war, Freedman served as an UNESCO emissary to Europe to re-establish and vitalize film industries there.
+After the war, Freedman served as a UNESCO emissary to Europe to re-establish and vitalize film industries there.